mason-lab/mason-lab.github.io/_pages/labhandbook.md

 - Final approval of the manuscript version that will be published

 Read this: <a href="http://www.icmje.org/recommendations/browse/roles-and-responsibilities/defining-the-role-of-authors-and-contributors.html">Defining authorship</a> (most of the points adopted from these standards).

+<a name="toolsofthetrade"></a>
+## Tools of the Trade

+Here is some software that I use in my professional life that may or may not help you.
+Note I am a Mac user.

+- Zotero
+- 1Password
+- BBEdit
+- ImageJ
+- Fetch
+- Skitch
+- Evernote